-SFAS 123(R) requires us to recognize compensation expense related to unit-based awards based on the fair value of the award at grant date.
-The fair value of restricted unit awards (i.e. time-vested units under SFAS 123(R)) is based on the market price of the underlying common units on the date of grant.
-The fair value of other unit-based awards is estimated using the Black-Scholes option pricing model.
-Under

-SFAS 123(R), the fair value of an equity-classified award (such as a restricted unit award) is amortized to earnings on a straight-line basis over the requisite service or vesting period.
+We account for equity awards in accordance with SFAS 123(R), Share-Based Payment.
+SFAS 123(R) requires us to recognize compensation expense related to equity awards based on the fair value of the award at grant date.
+The fair value of restricted unit awards is based on the market price of the underlying common units on the date of grant.
+The fair value of other equity awards is estimated using the Black-Scholes option pricing model.
+The fair value of an equity-classified award (such as a restricted unit award) is amortized to earnings on a straight-line basis over the requisite service or vesting period.
 Compensation expense for liability-classified awards (such as unit appreciation rights ("UARs")) is recognized over the requisite service or vesting period of an award based on the fair value of the award remeasured at each reporting period.
-Liability-type awards are cash settled upon vesting.
+Liability-classified awards are settled in cash upon vesting.